-JULIAN CHOW is an associate professor at the School of Social Welfare.
+JULIAN CHOW is professor at the School of Social Welfare.

 A leading thinker in community practice, service delivery and urban poverty, Dr. Chow’s current research interests include community practice and service delivery in urban poverty, ethnic and immigrant neighborhoods; community analysis and needs assessment; program planning and development; and cultural competency services.